2012 United States House of Representatives elections in Pennsylvania: District 17

 Pennsylvania's 17th congressional district is located in the eastern part of the state.
 The district encompasses Schuylkill County and portions of Carbon, Monroe, Luzerne, Lackawanna, and Northampton counties.
-Democrat Tim Holden, who represented Pennsylvania's 17th congressional district since 2003, ran for re-election.
-Pennsylvania Republicans, who controlled the redistricting process after the 2010 United States Census, drew this district to be much more Democratic, taking in parts of Scranton and Wilkes Barre.
+Democrat Tim Holden, who had represented Pennsylvania's 17th congressional district since 2003, ran for re-election.
+Pennsylvania Republicans, who controlled the redistricting process after the 2010 United States census, drew this district to be much more Democratic, taking in parts of Scranton and Wilkes Barre.

 Democratic primary

 Holden, a Blue Dog Democrat who had represented a very Republican district for 10 years, was considered vulnerable to a primary challenge due to the bluer hue of the new district.
 Holden was defeated in the Democratic primary by attorney Matt Cartwright, 57–43.
 Holden's opposition to the Patient Protection and Affordable Care Act and climate change legislation are believed to have contributed to his defeat by a more liberal opponent.